 I’ve tried to start several side businesses.
 I’ve had several failures and a few successes.
-When you finally find something that you enjoy doing then you’ll be able to easily grow your business and your income.
-Stick with an idea for a little while, if it doesn’t feel right to you move to another one.
+When you finally find something that you enjoy doing, you’ll be able to easily grow your business and your income.
+Stick with an idea for a little while, and if it doesn’t feel right to you, move to another one.

 Work, Save, and Invest

 Early retirement doesn’t have to be just a dream to you.
-If you’re current job is paying the bills but doesn’t excite you don’t be afraid to step outside of your comfort zone and create your dream job.
+If your current job is paying the bills but doesn’t excite you, don’t be afraid to step outside of your comfort zone and create your dream job.
 Start small and work on the side.

 Look for ways to save on your everyday expenses, grow your side business, and invest your profits.
 With hard work you can create the job of your dreams and save enough for early retirement.